rosu-2805/server-sdk/README.md

 #### Retrieving task status

-To check task state (running/ not running / failed) and to retrieve task errors, call `GetTaskStatusAsync`:
+To check the task state (running/ not running / failed) and to retrieve task errors, call `GetTaskStatusAsync`:

 ``` C#
     try